perriera/for_interfaces/db/mysql/CPP.md

        it_test.sh

-- Now that we have change the method signature anywhere in the code where that method is being used will **immediately** inform you of the change.
+- Now that we have *changed* the method signature (compliments the sample::Blueprint *interface*) anywhere in the code where that method is being used will **immediately** inform you of the change.

        const’ marked ‘override’, but does not override 67 |          virtual void exec(